Details

 So much was happening, but also nothing was happening, and how is that even possible?

 Even Song Hye Kyo was a hit or miss depending on the scene.
 Her nonchalant and confident scenes were great, but every time she tried to be more angry domineering and scream it just felt painfully flat.
-I feel like at least for some lines, if they switched her raised voice to really chilling whisper with the music going quiet, it would have far more impact.
+I feel like at least for some lines, if they switched her raised voice to a really chilling whisper with the music going quiet, it would have far more impact.

-Moon Woo Jin did amazing job holding back laughter, because that performance was just ridiculous.
+Moon Woo Jin did an amazing job holding back laughter, because that performance was just ridiculous.
 In a good way.
 It was exactly what the director and writer wanted, that's clear.

 What's good?
 The movie was beautiful.
 Quite a few breathtaking scenes and good use of special effects.